umdaaron/377_Project/README.md

 ├── jobs.js            # Job search functionality
 └── server.js          # Backend API endpoints
 ```
+## How to Run Tests

+**Manual Testing:**
+   - Open index.html and navigate to various pages (e.g., jobs.html, about.html) to verify functionality.

+   - Use the Job Search section on jobs.html to search for specific job positions and test the filtering functionality.
+   - Use browser developer tools to inspect and debug.
+   - Test API calls in the console or using tools like Postman.
+No automated testing scripts are included in this project.

 ## Technologies Used
 - Frontend: HTML5, CSS3, JavaScript